-Location: Lagoa, encompassing the coastline between Marinha Beach and Vale Centeanes Beach; Lagoa municipality; GPS Coordinates : 37°05’24.635″N / 8°24’46.181″W (start); 37º05’28.799″N / 8º27’14.762″W (finish); Grade: moderate; some stretches can be more difficult for elderly or very young visitors; Type: linear trail (out and back); this trail is signposted; Lenght: 12000 meters/ 7.46 miles (out and back, total); Average Completion Time: up to 4-6 hours; Best Time to Visit: all year round; may not be advisable on stormy or windy days; Activities: nature walks and hikes; birdwatching; swimming in summer
+Location: Lagoa, encompassing the coastline between Marinha Beach and Vale Centeanes Beach; Lagoa municipality; GPS Coordinates : 37°05’24.635″N / 8°24’46.181″W (start); 37º05’28.799″N / 8º27’14.762″W (finish); Grade: moderate/medium-high difficulty; some stretches can be more difficult for elderly or very young visitors; Type: linear trail (out and back); this trail is signposted; Length: 12.000 meters/ 7.46 miles (out and back, total); Average Completion Time: up to 4-6 hours; Best Time to Visit: all year round; may not be advisable on stormy or windy days; Activities: nature walks and hikes; birdwatching; swimming in summer

-Praia da Marinha is widely considered as one of the most beautiful beaches in Europe; the sweeping view over this famous beach reveals a rich array of notable landforms comprising arches, natural bridges, grottoes, and precarious sea stacks.
-Seagulls and cormorants are seen crisscrossing the blue atmosphere above before landing accurately on the vertical rocky walls; this very meandering hike then uncovers a series of hidden surprises like deep gorges, secluded coves, forested patches, and huge sinkholes where it is possible to hear the waves reverberating down below.
+Praia da Marinha is widely considered one of the most beautiful beaches in Europe; the sweeping view over this beach reveals a rich array of outstanding landforms such as grottoes, stony arches, natural bridges and precarious sea stacks where seabirds nest and rest.
+At the bottom, a contrasting palette of azure and yellow is formed between the shallow waters over the gently sloping sand and the sprinkling of rocks that draw sea life and a few happy snorkelers.
+Seagulls and cormorants are seen crisscrossing the blue atmosphere above, before landing accurately on the vertical rocky walls; this very meandering hike then uncovers a series of hidden surprises like deep gorges, secluded coves, forested patches, and huge sinkholes where it is possible to hear the ocean waves reverberating down below.